adamrdrew/mosh/README.md

 ![Alt text](docs/mosh_logo.png "a title")

 Mosh (Music On Shell) is a Plex music player for the command line.
 Think of it like PlexAMP for the shell.
+Listen to music without breaking your flow.
+Supports playing via remote access (doesn't require you be on the same network as your Plex server) and uses Plex.tv's secure authorization.

 ## Setup
 Mosh needs to authenticate to your Plex server and access a music library on it.
 The `mosh setup` command handles all of this for you.
 The steps are run `mosh setup`, click the link it provides you to authenticate to Plex, and then select the library you want to use from the text menu.